AI CRO

 6. What's the support response time on my tier?

 FAQ blocks that answer all six lift trial-to-paid by 12-18% on average.
-Blocks that only answer 2-3 leave buyers checking competitor pricing pages for the rest.
+Blocks that only answer two or three leave buyers checking competitor pricing pages for the rest.

 Social proof placement matters more than logo count.
 Six well-known customer logos placed immediately above the comparison table outperform 24 logos placed below the fold.
 The implicit message: "these companies pay for this product, so the question is which tier, not whether to buy."

-We tested this on a B2B SaaS client in 2026 — moving the logo strip from below-fold to above-comparison-table lifted trial-to-paid by 22% over 6 weeks at 99% statistical significance.
+We tested this on a B2B SaaS client in 2026.
+Moving the logo strip from below-fold to above-comparison-table lifted trial-to-paid by 22% over 6 weeks at 99% statistical significance.
+Same logos.
+Same count.
+The location did the work.

 6. Sticky CTA on scroll (mobile only)

 Mobile pricing-page conversion lifts by 8-15% with a sticky CTA bar at the bottom of viewport.
-Desktop pricing pages don't benefit — the existing CTAs on each tier card are visible above the fold and a sticky element creates visual clutter.
+Desktop pricing pages don't benefit.
+The existing CTAs on each tier card are already visible above the fold and a sticky element creates visual clutter.

-7. Anchor pricing with a clearly higher "Enterprise" or "Custom" tier
+7. Anchor pricing with a clearly higher "Enterprise" tier

 This pattern is most effective when the Enterprise tier signals genuine premium features (dedicated CSM, custom SLAs, on-premise deployment) rather than just a higher price for the same product.